melezhik/sparky/README.md

 # SYNOPSIS

-Sparky is a flexible and minimalist continuous integration server written in Raku.
+Sparky is flexible and minimalist continuous integration server written in Raku.

 ![Nice web UI](https://raw.githubusercontent.com/melezhik/sparky/master/images/sparky-web-ui5.png)

-The essential features of Sparky:
+Sparky features:

 * Defining builds times in crontab style
 * Triggering builds using external APIs and custom logic
-* Build scenarios defined as [Sparrow6](https://github.com/melezhik/Sparrow6) scripts
+* Build scenarios are defined as Raku scripts with support of [Sparrow6](https://github.com/melezhik/Sparrow6) DSL, Where one can extend their CICD code using various scripting languages
 * [Nice set](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md) of predefined tasks is available
 * Everything is kept in SCM repository - easy to port, maintain and track changes
-* Builds gets run in one of 3 flavors - 1) on localhost 2) on remote machines via **ssh** 3) on **docker** instances
+* Builds gets run in one of 3 flavors - 1) on localhost 2) on remote machines via ssh 3) on docker instances
-* Nice web UI to read build reports
+* Nice web UI to run build and read reports

-Interested?
-Let's go ahead! (:

 # Build status